 Josie, an 11th-grader, said the company has been practicing the dances since July.

-On Tuesday when the two groups met for the first time, and were only a little nervous about bringing their work together.
+On Tuesday when the two groups met for the first time, they were only a little nervous about bringing their work together.

 Lucy, an 8th-grader with Hendersonville Ballet, said she was a little concerned about the transitions between numbers and quick changes.